kirillzabrodin/tweet_mood/README.md

 This defaults to port 8000, so open ```localhost:8000``` in your browser.

-You will want to hide your SECRET_KEY and call it to settings.py.
+You will want to set and hide your SECRET_KEY (found in settings.py).

 ## Usage